Adaptive Nonparametric Perturbations of Parametric Models with Generalized Bayes: Introduction

 The problem is that the model may not be able to describe $\p_0$.
 The induced prior over the distribution of the data, $\pi(\p_\theta)$, only has support on a subset of all possible distributions, $\mathcal{M}_\param = \{\p_\theta : \theta \in \Theta\} \subset \mathcal{P}$.
 If the likelihood is misspecified, such that $\p_0 \notin \mathcal{M}_\param$, inferences drawn from the posterior may be unreliable, as no amount of data can overwhelm such an overconfident prior.

-In practice, the statistician who uses a particular parametric likelihood $\p_\theta$ to analyze their data usually does not do so because they actually believe that their chosen likelihood perfectly describes the truth.
-They do so because the likelihood offers a convenient simplification of reality, often one grounded in specific domain knowledge.
-That is to say, they believe the likelihood is ``probably roughly true.''
+A fully Bayesian solution is to adjust the model to account for this possibility.
+From the perspective of de Finetti's theorem, Bayesian inference can be viewed as inference of the data distribution through a prior on probability measures.
+Following this perspective, rather than insist the true data distribution matches the likelihood distribution exactly, we allow for distributional perturbations, so the data is generated from an alternative distribution, $x_{1:n} \iid \tilde \rmp$, instead of $x_{1:n} \iid \p_\theta$.
+We place a prior on $\tilde \rmp$ that is centered at $\rmp_\theta$ but has sufficient support that $\tilde \rmp$ can be any distribution in $\mathcal{P}$.
+The resulting \emph{nonparametrically perturbed parametric} (NPP) Bayesian model encodes the belief that the likelihood is ``probably roughly true.''

-The problem is how to encode such a mature opinion into a Bayesian model.
-In this paper, we study a general approach.
-Rather than insist the distribution of the data matches the likelihood exactly, we allow for perturbations, so the data is generated as $x \sim \p_\theta + \delta$ instead of as $x \sim \p_\theta$.
-We place a prior on $\delta$ that is centered at $0$ but has support everywhere, so $\p_\theta + \delta$ can be any distribution in $\mathcal{P}$.
-The resulting nonparametrically perturbed parametric (NPP) Bayesian model encodes the belief that the likelihood is ``probably roughly true.''
+This basic idea of combining a parametric model and a nonparametric component has a long history in Bayesian statistics.
+It can, however, be challenging to implement in large-scale machine learning settings, as it requires posterior inference over a nonparametric model.
+In this paper, we aim to develop a practical alternative.

-We show that NPP models offer a robust way of drawing inferences, while preserving the data efficiency of the original parametric model.
-We then develop a practical way of approximating the NPP posterior, which maintains its nice properties.
-The approximation does not require any change to how the parametric model's posterior is computed, instead only needing access to samples from the predictive distribution.
-We demonstrate the method in simulation and with an application to gene expression in cancer.
+First, we elucidate the key theoretical advantages of NPP models.
+We show that, with an appropriate choice of prior, NPP models can achieve robustness without sacrificing asymptotic efficiency.
+We then develop a generalized Bayes approach that imitates the NPP posterior, retaining its nice statistical properties but with more tractable computation.
+This \textit{generalized NPP} (gNPP) posterior does not require any change to how the parametric model's posterior is computed, instead only needing access to samples from the predictive distribution.
+This efficiency is supported by asymptotic results.
+We demonstrate the method in simulations and with an application to gene expression in cancer.